AdithyaVardan/EVSMS/README.md

 - **RPM Calculation**: Measure and display the RPM of a rotating component using an IR sensor.
 - **Speed Estimation**: Estimate and display the speed of the vehicle using an MPU6050 accelerometer for real-time acceleration data.
 - **Modular Code Structure**: The system is divided into separate modules for temperature sensing, ADC readings, and speed & RPM calculations, ensuring clean and maintainable code.
+- **CSV LOGGER**: The code also has a logging system which helps to store the data in the sd card in a csv file format which can be used for running ML models .

 ---